sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

 ubuntu-figlet
 ```

-If you want docker to take over your current uid and gid, you can use:
+If you want Docker to take over your current uid and gid, you can use:

 ```
 docker run -u "$(id -u):$(id -g)"